 Duplication Policy

-• All materials will be copied or scanned by a staff member.
-Materials do not circulate, and the Special Collections librarian determines the best means of duplication.
+- All materials will be copied or scanned by a staff member, although researchers are welcome to use their own camera when possible.
+Materials do not circulate, and the Special Collections Librarian determines the best means of duplication.
 In the case of documents too fragile or brittle to copy or scan, or material in which duplication might cause damage to the original, we will be unable to provide duplication services.
 Additional charges may apply for oversize items.

 Charges for Duplication Services

-• Audio and video tape duplication: $5.00 per copy (if duplication is possible)
+- Audio and video duplication: $5 per copy (if duplication is possible)

-• Oversized materials (11x17 or larger) are subject to additional fees (if duplication is possible)
+- Oversized materials (11x17 or larger) scanning may be limited (if duplication is possible)